 Welcome to your PEIA Medicare Advantage Plan Benefit Booklet.
-This booklet describes the benefits provided for PEIA-covered, Medicare-eligible retirees for Plan Year 2011 (July 1, 2010 - June 30, 2011).
-PEIA has contracted with Humana, Inc. to provide health benefits to Medicare-eligible retired employees and Medicare-eligible dependents of retired employees through the Medicare Advantage Plan.
-PEIA has contracted with Express Scripts, Inc. (ESI) to provide prescription drug benefits through a Medicare Part D Plan to these same members.
+This booklet describes the benefits provided for PEIA-covered, Medicare-eligible retirees for Plan Year 2013 (July 1, 2012 - June 30, 2013).
+PEIA has contracted with Humana, Inc. to provide health and prescription drug benefits to Medicare-eligible retired employees and Medicare-eligible dependents of retired employees through the Medicare Advantage and Prescription Drug (MAPD) Plan.
 These benefits are for members whose primary insurance is Medicare.